gem5bootcamp/lps2024/slides/01-Introduction/00-introduction-to-bootcamp.md

 You'll be seeing a lot of Python code
 The slides will be a reference, but we'll be doing a lot of live coding!
 ```

 ---

+## Bootcamp logistics

+We'll be here from 9am - 4pm each day.

+Lunch will be ~12-1pm.

+We'll have a breaks in the morning and afternoon.

+Afternoons will have coffee/snacks.

+---